Against the Gnostic Story

 The "Tollhouse Account" presents the gnostic concept that demons sit in judgment over souls, usurping Christ's place, and involves the legalistic notion that one's sins must be "balanced" by an equal number of good deeds (or extrameritous prayers of one's spiritual father) else he will not attain heaven.
 There are 20 such "tollbooths" at each of which a different kind of sin is judged by the demons.
 If an insufficient amount of good works is found for the soul... off to hell with it!
 (And the un-Baptized non-Orthodox go straight to hell; they do not pass through the toll-houses.)
 This is found in the Theodora Vision, the foundational document for the tollhouse story.

-The "Toll-House Story" stands in opposition to the clear and joyful true teaching of the Orthodox Church, as expressed by the following words of Elder Cleopa of Romania (though, unfortunately, even he personally went beyond this clear teaching of the Church to embrace the erroneous tollhouses):
+The "Toll-House Story" stands in opposition to the clear and joyful true teaching of the Orthodox Church.
+From a Catechism of the Greek Orthodox Faith:

 PRIMARY TEXTS OF THE ORTHODOX